siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 # 13. Gravity as Refraction

-Gravity appears here as electromagnetic refraction: the bending of energy transport paths caused by the exterior mass-potential of a bounded trapped closure.
+Gravity appears here as electromagnetic refraction: the bending of energy transport paths of one self-sustained flow by another, caused by the exterior mass-potential of a bounded trapped closure.

 The propagation speed of electromagnetic energy in vacuum is: